 #3.
 Give it some time.

-The underlying feelings that cause jealousy do not occur overnight, and neither do the solutions.
+The underlying feelings that cause jealousy do not occur overnight, nor do the solutions.
 Having a conversation with friends in which either of you is jealous is only the beginning.
 Take a step back, allow emotions to settle, and give everyone the space they need to truly acknowledge how they are feeling.

 Related Article: Couples Counseling: What Common Relationship Problems Can It Solve?